fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/First_Lessons_Forewords.rst.txt

    are then evolved over time.

-4. **Boundary Conditions**: Furthermore, since the simulation box has a finite size, we must decide what to do once the E&M field reaches the edge of the box by selecting the appropriate boundary conditions.
+4. **Boundary Conditions**: Furthermore, since the simulation box has a finite size, we must decide what to do once the EM field reaches the edge of the box by selecting the appropriate boundary conditions.

 5. **Simulation Run**: Electromagnetic energy is injected by an excitation port